What is the Full Form of IPO?

 - Companies opt for IPOs to raise funds from the market.
 In return, the investors get an advantage from in the appreciation of share price and dividend/bonus.

-Full Form of IPO – Initial Public Offering
+Initial Public Offering Explained

 #1 – Selection of Investment Bank

-This is the first step of any IPO to choose a bank that will guide & advise them on their IPO and provides an underwriting service.
-The underwriter works as a broker between company and investor and helps the issuing company to sell its share in the initial stage.
+It is the first step of any IPO to choose a bank that will guide & advise them on their IPO and provide an underwriting service.
+The underwriterUnderwriterThe underwriters take the financial risk of their client in return of a financial fee.
+Market Makers like financial institution and large banks ensure that there is enough amount of liquidity in the market by ensuring that enough trading volume is there. works as a broker between company and investor and helps the issuing company sell its share in the initial stage.

 #2 – Types of Underwriters